redbrick/blog/posts/retrospect.md

 Once the signal starts to fade out, you can stop recording and save the file as a memorable name to your phone.
 Then, re-enter the audio file and export as .WAV with an encoding value of 11025 (this should be the default settings for export. ) Choose a memorable name discernible from the unexperted file.
 I tend to use the date and time of the passover as my file names, and then  add an 'exp_' to the start of the file when exporting.

 Last few steps!
-To decode your audio file, navigate to [apt.open-weather.community](apt.open-weather.community).
-Select the Choose File button, and upload your EXPORTED .wav.
+To decode your audio file, navigate to https://apt.open-weather.community.
+Select the `Choose File` button, and upload your *exported* `.wav`.
 Keep the same settings selected that the website provides (Absolute Value), and then decode!

 Wait a moment for the magic to happen, et voila!
 All going well, you'll have a *looooooong* image that somewhat looks like an aerial view.
 Mess around with the channel settings and the `seconds` input to try catch a good part of your recording.
 Then, press and hold to save.